-According to a study conducted by the American Academy of Ophthalmology, more than half the U.S. population will have myopia or hyperopia by 2050.
-This means many more people will require corrective vision measures such as eyeglasses.
+According to a study by the American Academy of Ophthalmology, more than half the U.S. population will have myopia or hyperopia by 2050.
+This means many people will require corrective vision measures, such as eyeglasses.

-Here are some of the costs you can expect to pay when buying prescription glasses or sunglasses.
+Here’s what you can expect when buying prescription glasses or sunglasses:

 Average Cost of Prescription Glasses

-Many insurance policies cover either a percentage of the frame cost or else provide a dollar amount for frame coverage ($50, $100, $150 or more).
+- Frames: Many insurance policies cover a percentage of the frame cost or provide a dollar amount for frame coverage.